clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

    <br>

-   When the process is done, you should see the following output:
+   When the process is completed, you should see the following output:

    ```
    Installed jar:      target/uberjar/clojure-backtesting-0.1.0-SNAPSHOT-standalone.jar